-According to the World Bank statistics, Angola has a population of 31.8 million, while having recorded a gross domestic product of US\$88.8 billion in 2019.
+According to the World Bank statistics, Angola has a population of 32.8 million people and recorded a gross domestic product of US\$58.3 billion in 2020.

-Notwithstanding the recent slowdown, caused mostly by the decrease in oil prices - on which the Angolan economy is still dependent - Angola has experienced exponential economic growth since the end of the civil war in 2002, having created conditions to become more attractive to investments, both domestic and international, in several economic areas.
-In spite of that, according to the Statistical Bulletin published by the National Bank of Angola (BNA) on 19 January 2021,1 after a period of recovery in terms of net foreign direct investment (FDI) in Angola that started in 2017, when FDI reached US\$8.7 billion, 2019 recorded an FDI of just US\$2.7 billion.
-This negative trend appears to have continued in 2020, considering that (also likely due to the global pandemic that started during the first quarter of the year) a net FDI of minus US\$2.7 billion is expected.2
+Notwithstanding the recent slowdown, Angola has experienced exponential economic growth since the end of the civil war in 2002, having created conditions to become more attractive to investments, both domestic and international, in several economic areas.
+In spite of that, according to the Statistical Bulletin published by the National Bank of Angola (BNA) on 9 December 2021,2 after a period of recovery in terms of net foreign direct investment (FDI) in Angola that started in 2017, when FDI reached US\$8.7 billion, 2019 recorded an FDI of just US\$1.7 billion.
+In 2020, there was a small increase in FDI to US\$1.9 billion, with the first half of 2021 recording an FDI of US\$824.7 million.

 The country's development in recent years, in line with Africa's general economic performance, has not, however, been entirely matched by an expeditious and resourceful judicial system capable of duly responding to the growing number of disputes that any developing economy generates.
-Nevertheless, the Angolan Executive is focused on enhancing the efficiency of the judicial system and on the modernisation of its legal framework, with measures such as the adoption of new legislation (eg, a new Criminal Code, a new Criminal Procedure Code, and the approval of a new Insolvency and Company Reorganisation Law).
+Nevertheless, the Angolan executive branch is focused on enhancing the efficiency of the judicial system and on the modernisation of its legal framework, with measures such as the adoption of new legislation (eg, the amendment of the Private Investment Law, a new General Regime of Financial Institutions and a new Legal Framework for Security over Moveable Assets).